-From week 7 onwards, you'll be attending weekly sessions at your local Nuffield Health fitness and wellbeing centre.
-The 'Build your own' exercises will continue to be chosen by you.
-Working with your Rehab Specialist, you can advance your favourite exercises and introduce some new equipment or techniques that you may not have had access to at home.
-Your Rehab Specialist will be available in the gym, each week, at a designated time to advise and support you.
+From week 7 onwards, you'll be attending weekly 'Build your own' sessions at your local Nuffield Health fitness & wellbeing centre.
+The exercises will continue to be chosen by you.
+Working with your Rehab Specialist, you can advance your favourite exercises and try some new gym equipment or techniques that you may not have had access to at home.
+Your Rehab Specialist will be available in the gym, each week, at a designated time for advice and support.